-Matthew Scott Strahm…is the son of Tim and Linda...has an older sister, Britta, and a younger brother, Benjamin, who currently plays baseball at Northeastern State University...resides in West Fargo, N.D. in the offseason, with his wife, Megan...graduated from West Fargo High School (ND) in 2010...attended Neosho County Community College (KS) and graduated in 2012...posted a 9-3 record with a 1.48 ERA and 129 strikeouts in 99.0 innings in two seasons... helped team reach NJCAA World Series in 2012...bypassed an opportunity to play at Nebraska when he signed with the Royals (by scout Matt Price)...has a dog named Lolly...enjoys fishing and hunting and listening to Tim McGraw... favorite movie is The Sandlot and TV show is How I Met Your Mother...all-time favorite baseball player is Darin Erstad...roots for his own fantasy football team.
+Parents are named Tim and Linda.
+Matt has an older sister, Britta, and a younger brother, Benjamin, who currently plays baseball at Northeastern State University...Resides in West Fargo, N.D. in the offseason, with his wife, Megan.
+They have two dogs, Lolly and Knox...Graduated from West Fargo High School (ND) in 2010...Attended Neosho County Community College (KS) and graduated in 2012.
+Posted a 9-3 record with a 1.48 ERA and 129 SO in 99.0 IP in 2 seasons, and he helped the team reach the NJCAA World Series in 2012...Bypassed an opportunity to play at Nebraska when he signed with the Royals (by scout Matt Price)...Enjoys fishing and hunting and listening to Tim McGraw.
+His favorite movie is The Sandlot and TV show is How I Met Your Mother.
+His all-time favorite baseball player is Darin Erstad...Roots for his own fantasy football team.

 Posted career highs in appearances (41), IP (61.1), starts (five), wins (three), SO (69) and WHIP (0.98)...Opponents were 3-for-41 (.073 AVG) against him with RISP, the lowest mark in the majors (min.
 45 batters faced)...Limited the opposition to a .053 average with RISP/2 out, tied for the second-lowest average in such scenarios (min.
 20 batters faced)...Among all NL pitchers who made at least 40 appearances, his 5.72 H/9 IP and opponent average (.178) both ranked sixth and his 0.98 WHIP ranked tied for seventh...Began the season on the 10-day DL while recovering from surgery on his torn left patellar tendon...Made nine rehab appearances (two starts) with San Antonio (AA) and went 1-0 with a 2.51 ERA (4 ER, 14.1 IP) before being reinstated from the DL on 5/7...Made his SD debut on 5/7 vs. WSH and allowed a season-high three earned runs on two hits and a career-hightying three walks in 2.0 IP...Allowed just six earned runs for the remainder of the first half, posting a 2.34 ERA (9 ER, 34.2 IP) and a .171 opponent clip in 19 pre-All Star break games...Made a total of five starts, including four in a row from 6/6-23…posted a 1.35 ERA (2 ER, 13.1 IP) with a .149 opponent average and 12.15 SO/9 IP as a starter...Posted a 1.69 ERA (5 ER, 26.2 IP) and a .188 opponent average in 22 post All-Star break games...Went 1-0 with a 0.82 ERA (1 ER, 11.0 IP) with 13.09 SO/9 IP in his 10 August outings..Posted a 1.67 ERA (6 ER, 32.1 IP) on the road compared to a 2.48 mark (8 ER, 29.0 IP) at home...Pitched to a 0.81 ERA (2 ER, 22.2 IP) in day games compared to a 2.77 ERA (12 ER, 39.0 IP) in night games...Was scoreless in his four interleague appearances and 5.1 IP...
 Limited the opposition to a .197 average and posted a 1.86 mark (4 ER, 19.1 IP) in one-run games...Righties hit .149 (23-for-154) against him while lefties hit .246 (16-for-65)...Relied on four pitches: four-seamer (58%), slider (15.3%), changeup (14.3%) and curve (12.3%).